History of penicillin: Discovery of the properties of mould juice

-When I woke up just after dawn on September 28, 1928, I certainly didn't plan to revolutionize all medicine by discovering the world's first antibiotic, or bacteria killer.
-But I suppose that was exactly what I did.

-He concluded that the mould was releasing a substance that was inhibiting bacterial growth, and he produced culture broth of the mould and subsequently concentrated the antibacterial component.
-After testing against different bacteria, he found that the mould could kill only specific, Gram-positive bacteria.
-For example, Staphylococcus, Streptococcus, and diphtheria bacillus (Corynebacterium diphtheriae) were easily killed; but there was no effect on typhoid bacterium (Salmonella typhimurium) and influenza bacterium (Haemophilus influenzae).
-He prepared large-culture method from which he could obtain large amounts of the mould juice.
-He called this juice "penicillin", as he explained the reason as "to avoid the repetition of the rather cumbersome phrase 'Mould broth filtrate,' the name 'penicillin' will be used."
-He invented the name on 7 March 1929.
-In his Nobel lecture he gave a further explanation, saying:
+Fleming resumed his vacation and returned later that month.
+He collected the original mould and grew it in culture plates.
+After four days he found that the plates developed large colonies of the mould.
+He repeated the experiment with the same bacteria-killing results.
+He concluded that the mould was releasing a substance that was inhibiting bacterial growth.
+On testing against different bacteria, he found that the mould could kill only certain Gram-positive bacteria.
+Staphylococcus, Streptococcus and diphtheria bacillus (Corynebacterium diphtheriae) were easily killed, but there was no effect on typhoid bacterium (Salmonella typhimurium) and a bacterium once thought to cause influenza (Haemophilus influenzae).
+He prepared a culture method from which he could obtain the mould juice, which he called "penicillin" on 7 March 1929, "to avoid the repetition of the rather cumbersome phrase 'mould broth filtrate'."
+In his Nobel lecture of 1945 he gave a further explanation, saying:

 I have been frequently asked why I invented the name "Penicillin".
 I simply followed perfectly orthodox lines and coined a word which explained that the substance penicillin was derived from a plant of the genus Penicillium just as many years ago the word "Digitalin" was invented for a substance derived from the plant Digitalis.

-Fleming had no training in chemistry he left all the chemical work to Craddock – he once remarked, "I am a bacteriologist, not a chemist."
-In January 1929, he recruited Frederick Ridley, his former research scholar who had studied biochemistry, specifically to the study the chemical properties of the mould.
-But they could not isolate penicillin, and before the experiments were over, Craddock and Ridley both left Fleming for other jobs.
-It was due to their failure to isolate the compound that Fleming practically abandoned further research on the chemical aspects of penicillin.